Case Details

 Despite the total absence of MSA co-creation progress—caused exclusively by Adam’s refusal to participate—I appeared at the Winnebago County Courthouse on May 23, 2022, for the scheduled default divorce hearing, expecting that FCC Bermingham would address Adam’s obstruction so that we could finally divorce.

-Upon arrival, however, I was turned away.
-A bailiff informed me that the hearing had been rescheduled to July 25, 2022—a decision made between the attorneys Culp and Putzstuck without my knowledge, input, or consent.
+Upon arrival, however, I was turned away; a bailiff informed me that the hearing had been rescheduled to July 25, 2022—a decision made between the attorneys Culp and Putzstuck without my knowledge, input, or consent.

 While the divorce delay was presented as an accommodation to allow Adam additional time to comply with the April 26, 2022, MSA co-creation order, the practical effect was a two-month State-sanctioned extension of the “wild west” deprivation of my property and parental rights.
-As such, I retained new counsel, Attorney Stephen Fozard, in a final effort to swiftly force the case back into the light of lawful resolution.
+As such, I retained new counsel, Attorney Stephen Fozard, in an effort to swiftly force the case back into the light of lawful resolution.
 Unfortunately, however, the default divorce hearing—already delayed from May to July—was postponed again, this time by the court, to September 9, 2022, citing staffing issues because FCC Bermingham had retired.

 The Fight to Restore Reality